maxproske/learn-next-app-router/README.md

 - **Client Components** run in the browser, and handle interactivity.
 Use these when you need `onClick`, `useEffect`, or the `window` object.
     - Simply add the `"use client"` directive to the top of a file to declare a boundary
     - All its imports and child components are considered part of the client bundle.
 That is, you don't need to add the directive to every child component
+    - Fun fact: the React `use` hook also turns a server compoennt into a client component
 - **Server Components** render on the server, and **never ship to the browser**.
 Useful for making API calls with API keys, and reducing the browser bundle
     - Server renders a **RSC payload**, a compact binary representation of the component tree, with **placeholders** for client components and any **props passed** to client components.
+    - If env variables are not prefixed with `NEXT_PUBLIC_`, they are replaced with an empty string.
+    - To prevent accidental usage, use `import 'server-only'`.
+The corresponding `client-only` npm package can be used too.
+Fun fact: the contents of these packages from npm are not used by Next.js.
+    - React context is NOT supported in server components
 - Next.js uses React's APIs to orchestrate rendering

 On page load: